-Spotlight on LINSTOR’s design and technology: What we do and how we do it to create a powerful, flexible and robust storage cluster management software
+What we do to LINSTOR’s design and technology and how we do it to create a powerful, flexible and robust storage cluster management software.

-LINSTOR is an application that is typically integrated with highly automated systems, such as software defined storage systems or virtualization environments.
-Users often interact with the management interface of some other application that uses LINSTOR to manage the storage required for that application’s use case, which also means that the users may not have direct access to the storage systems or to the LINSTOR user interface.
+LINSTOR is an application that integrates with highly automated systems, such as software-defined storage systems or virtualization environments.
+Users often interact with the management interface of some other application that uses LINSTOR to manage the storage required for that application’s use case.
+This also means that users may not have direct access to the storage systems or to the LINSTOR user interface.

 One of the most important aspects of LINSTOR’s design is its modularity.
-We divided the system into two components, the Controller and the Satellite, so that the Controller component could remain as independent as possible from the Satellite component – and vice versa.
+We divided the system into two components – the Controller and the Satellite.
+The Controller component could remain as independent as possible from the Satellite component – and vice versa.

-Even inside those two components, many parts of the software are exchangeable – the communication layer, the serialization protocol, the database layer, all of its API calls, even all of the debug commands that we use for internal development, as well as many other implementation details are exchangeable parts of the software.
-This provides not only a maximum of flexibility for future extensions, it also acts as a sort of safety net.
+Even inside those two components, many parts of the software are exchangeable.
+The communication layer, the serialization protocol, the database layer, and all of its API calls.
+Even all of the debug commands that we use for internal development.
+And many other implementation details are exchangeable parts of the software.
+This provides not only maximum flexibility for future extensions, but it also acts as a sort of safety net.
 For example, if support for the database or the serialization protocol that we use currently were dropped by their maintainers, we could simply exchange those parts without having to modify every single source code file of the project, because implementation details are hidden behind generic interfaces that connect various parts of our software.

 Another positive side effect is that many of those components, being modular, are naturally able to run multiple differently configured instances.
 For example, it is possible to configure multiple network connectors in LINSTOR, each bound to different network interfaces or ports.